richardanaya/rust-simple-virtual-dom/README.md

 1) the start of the string
 2) the length of the string

 In this project, it might be easiest to see how this is done by looking at the `log` function in WASM.
 We have a helper function `log` that calls a javascript function `js_log`. `log` creates a C string type, and we can get a pointer which represents the memory location to send to javascript.
+Javascript can then iterate through those characters and form a string of it's own to do some action with.

-We'll be using multiple functions that pass along strings to javascript to perform various DOM manipulation, so whenever you see a start and length its talking about a string.
+We'll be using multiple functions that pass along strings to javascript to perform various DOM manipulation, so whenever you see a start and length its talking about a string being sent over the WASM-JS bridge.

 # DOM management